 Precision Prediction & Precision Medicine

-Assessing skin advanced end products (sAGEs) by skin autofluorescence (SAF) has been proposed as a potential surrogate marker for the risk of developing complications of T1D.
-The aim of this study was to investigate if SAF reflects glycemic control expressed by HbA1c in a homogeneous population of children and adolescents with T1D.
+Assessing skin advanced end products (sAGEs) by skin autofluorescence (SAF) has been proposed as a potential surrogate marker for the risk of developing complications of type 1 diabetes.
+The aim of this study was to investigate if SAF reflects glycemic control expressed by HbA1c in a homogeneous population of children and adolescents with type 1 diabetes.

-The researchers performed a cross-sectional analysis in 77 patients with T1D and 118 healthy controls (age range 11-19 years).
+The researchers performed a cross-sectional analysis in 77 people with type 1 diabetesand 118 healthy controls (age range 11-19 years).
 The impact of current and past HbA1c values, and other factors, was investigated in a retrospective follow-up cohort study.

-The researchers noted that, consistent with previous studies, patients with T1D showed significantly higher SAF than controls, even in the youngest age category.
-They suggested that for the majority of patients SAF “does not seem to provide information additional to HbA1c”.
+The researchers noted that, consistent with previous studies, people with type 1 diabetesshowed significantly higher SAF than controls, even in the youngest age category.
+They suggested that for the majority of people with type 1 diabetes SAF “does not seem to provide information additional to HbA1c”.

-However, the presumed correlation of high HbA1c with high SAF, and vice versa, did not exist in all patients, in whom “use of this non-invasive measure may provide a surrogate marker for diabetic complications, additional to HbA1c”.
+However, the presumed correlation of high HbA1c with high SAF, and vice versa, did not exist in all people with type 1 diabetes, in whom “use of this non-invasive measure may provide a surrogate marker for diabetic complications, additional to HbA1c”.